B-26 "Yankee Clipper" Serial Number 40-1521

 Rescue of the Crew

-Vern Haugland linked up with James Michael on Mount Suckland.
-They separated on August 16th, in hopes one would find help sooner.
-Haugland found a village in early September and was later taken to a missionaries and taken from Abau to Port Moresby on September 23rd, weighing only 90 pounds (down from 165).
+Afterwards, Michael and Haugland found each other on Mount Suckling.
+On August 16, 1942 they separated in hopes one would find help sooner.
+Haugland found a village in early September and was later taken to a missionaries then to Abau Island then back to Port Moresby on September 23rd, weighing only 90 pounds (down from 165).
+After August 16, Michael was never seen again and remains Missing In Action (MIA).

 Rickman bailed out with minor wound to his lip and after being caught in a tree.
 He walked to a village and was rescued by a RAAF Tiger Moth returned to Port Moresby in a week, the first person from the crew to return.

-Tom Riley landed near the summit of Mount Suckling and reached a village after ten days without food on the mountain.
+Riley landed near the summit of Mount Suckling and reached a village after ten days without food on the mountain.
 After recovering in the village he was taken to Wanagilla Mission and met Reverend Dennis J. Taylor.
-When Japanese forces were reported to have landed at Gona, they left the mission and trekked for two weeks to an outpost and were evacuated by boat from Abau to Port Moresby arriving on September 30th.
+When Japanese forces were reported to have landed at Gona, they left the mission and trekked for two weeks to an outpost and were evacuated by boat from Abau Island to Port Moresby arriving on September 30, 1942.

 Ramsey found a village after eight days, before he was found by a patrol officer and returned to Port Moresby.

 Seffern spent six days in the jungle before finding natives and an Australian patrol officer.
-Taken to Abau, he was later returned him to Port Moresby on August 29th by boat and returned to combat a week later.
+Taken to Abau Island, he was later returned by boat to Port Moresby on August 29.
+A week later, he returned to flying combat missions.
+On January 10, 1943 Seffern was killed piloting B-26 "Diana's Demon" 40-1495 that crashed during take off.

 References